23 Unexpected Signs You're at Risk for Heart Disease

 If you've found that your legs no longer require a shaving, that might be because of an underlying heart condition.
 "The nutrients that are necessary for hair growth are distributed via the blood," says Lina Velikova, MD, medical director at Synevo Bulgaria.
 "If the nutrients don’t reach the hair or if the hairs don't get enough oxygen, they are likely to fall off."

 In other words, sudden hair loss on your legs could signal your heart is having trouble pumping enough blood to your extremities.
-You’ll notice this symptom on your lower legs first, since they’re the farthest away from your heart.
+You'll notice this symptom on your lower legs first, since they're the farthest away from your heart.
+And if you're worried about staying healthy, discover 30 Crucial Ways to Lower Your Risk of Having a Heart Attack.

 Your toenails are purple.